joda01/imagec-doc/docs/fundamentals/classification.md

 For each extracted object the origin information: image, image channel, z-stack and t-stack are stored.
 In Advanced, objects need to be classified for object statistics calculation and later quantification.

-For classification ImageC provides the labels {guilabel}`Clusters` and  {guilabel}`Classes`.
+For classification ImageC provides the annotations {guilabel}`Cluster` and {guilabel}`Class`.
-Every object is assigned to exact one cluster and class.
+Every object is annotated with exact one cluster and one class.

 (clusters-and-classes)=